A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

-The Bogoliubov map plays the role of the intertwining M\o ller operator between the free and interacting algebras, in the sense that interacting observables are represented as formal power series in $\hbar$ and $V$ in the free algebra via the Bogoliubov map as $R_V(F)$.
+The Bogoliubov map plays the role of the intertwining M\o ller operator between the free and interacting algebras, in the sense that interacting observables are represented as formal power series in $\hbar$ and $V$ in the appropriate extension of the free algebra.
+This is done by means of the Bogoliubov map $F\mapsto R_V(F)$.